marlonsmathias/GATT_DNS/README.md

 * Buffer-zones at the open boundaries
 * Domain decomposition for parallel execution

-The code was developed by the Group of Aeroacoustics, Transition and Turbulence of the University of São Paulo (EESC-USP)
+The code was developed by the Group of Aeroacoustics, Transition and Turbulence of the São Carlos School of Engineering - University of São Paulo (EESC-USP)

 To cite this work, please use the following paper, which brings more details on the implementation and some results obtained by the code:
 Mathias MS, Medeiros M. Direct Numerical Simulation of a Compressible Flow and Matrix-Free Analysis of its Instabilities over an Open Cavity.
 J Aerosp Technol Manag [Internet].
 2018 Jul 20;10:1–13.
 Available from: http://www.jatm.com.br/ojs/index.php/jatm/article/view/949